 Now that you have a coding environment set up and you know what you need to do, get learning!

 There are many cheap or free resources you can use to learn the basics of all the different technologies.
 Here’s a list of various resources we recommend to people who are starting out.
-We cover HTML, CSS, and a programming language (Ruby) in our free two-week Software Engineer Intro Course, so we always suggest people start with that, but here are even more resources that you can use.
+We cover HTML, CSS, and a programming language (Ruby) in our free Software Engineer Intro Course, so we always suggest people start with that, but here are even more resources that you can use.

 HTML & CSS